A-Baji/hw4/README.md

 Note about object coloring:

-I tried to randomize the color of each individual object, but for some reason all objects of the same type would still be given the same color, so I ended up just hard coding the colors.
+I tried to randomize the color of each individual object in their intersect function so that everytime the intersect was called for a shape, it would be given a new color, but for some reason all objects of the same type would still be given the same color, so I ended up just hard coding the colors.

 **Problem 2**